Thaw at last for frosty Brexit talks

 The transition deal may come to nought if the EU and UK fall out over the wider withdrawal agreement.

-Even if it does, not everyone is as happy as David Davis is today.
+And even if the transition deal does go ahead, not everyone is as happy as David Davis is today.

 - Laura Kuenssberg: Done deal but work ahead